Here is some useful background information for you to consider when preparing a letter to your member of parliament:

 Each member of parliament must make their own decision about how they will vote when assisted dying legislation is next debated in NSW.
 When making that decision, they should consider the views of the community and their constituents.

-In NSW today, it is legal, if you are dying and suffering beyond medical help, to end your suffering by committing suicide, often violently and alone.
+In NSW today, it is legal, if you are dying and suffering beyond medical help, to end your suffering by taking their own life.

-It is legal to refuse all medical treatment, food and water, and to die slowly of starvation and dehydration while your disease takes its course.
+It is legal to refuse all medical treatment, including food and water, and die slowly of starvation and dehydration while your disease takes its course.

 It is legal for a doctor to slowly drug you into a coma while your family waits for days, or weeks, for you to die.
 This can happen without your consent.

-But it is not legal if you are dying and suffering beyond medical help to end your suffering painlessly and quickly with the help of a doctor.
+But in NSW, it is not legal if you are dying and suffering beyond medical help to end your suffering painlessly and quickly with the help of a doctor.

 As a patient, you do not have any legal right to insist that a doctor gives you more, or faster, pain relief.
 That decision is entirely up to the doctor whose personal beliefs you may not share.